xuancong84/python-remote-debug/README.md

 1. Ensure local repository and remote repository files are synchronized, you can use `sshfs` to mount "the project folder on the server" onto "some local folder mount point" without copying over files.
 The command line is `sshfs <username>@<server-IP>:<remote-folder> <local-folder>`
 2. On the server side, launch the debug server using Python pip package `debugpy`, and listen on a chosen port number (not blocked by firewall)
 3. On the local side, perform attach remote debugger to the chosen port number, and then start debugging
+4. After debugging finished (upon debugger detach), kill the Python process (if you need)

 ## Basic Steps:
 In practice, the detailed steps are as follows: